CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

 ## Summary

 In this module, you have learnt about how to connect your GitHub account to your organization's repositories, facilitating streamlined project management and collaboration.
 Next, you have configured the Microsoft Security DevOps GitHub action to automate security checks within your workflows, enhancing code security and compliance.

-## Review
-In this lab you have completed the following Exercises:
-- Connecting your GitHub organization
-- Configure the Microsoft Security DevOps GitHub action

 ## Congratulations!!
 You have successfully completed the lab